a2a-2018/a2a-2018/_posts/2018-03-01-Contextual-Inquiry-Review.md

 1. Who is going to use the design?

-⋅⋅⋅At the moment, mainly students who are involved in or interested in the arts in any capacity, but this could easily be expanded to non-student, local artists and potential employers.
+   At the moment, mainly students who are involved in or interested in the arts in any capacity, but this could easily be expanded to non-student, local artists and potential employers.

 2. What tasks do they now perform?